 The SAGE Author Gateway has some general advice and on how to get published, plus links to further resources.
 SAGE Author Services also offers authors a variety of ways to improve and enhance their article including English language editing, plagiarism detection, and video abstract and infographic preparation.

 When writing up your paper, think about how you can make it discoverable.
 The title, keywords and abstract are key to ensuring readers find your article through search engines such as Google.
 For information and guidance on how best to title your article, write your abstract and select your keywords, have a look at this page on the Gateway: How to Help Readers Find Your Article Online.

-All research papers submitted for publication in Research Ethics will be subject to anonymised peer review.
-Each manuscript is reviewed by at least two referees.
-Research Ethics operates a strictly anonymous peer review process in which the reviewer’s name is withheld from the author and, the author’s name from the reviewer.
+Research Ethics operates a strictly fully anonymous peer review process in which the reviewer’s name is withheld from the author and, the author’s name from the reviewer.
 The reviewer may at their own discretion opt to reveal their name to the author in their review, but our standard policy practice is for both identities to remain concealed.
-The desired turnaround time for papers is between six and eight weeks from submission to decision.
-The editor reserves the right to make minor adjustments and, if necessary, to shorten the article without changing the meaning.
+The desired turnaround time for manuscripts is a maximum of eight weeks from submission to initial decision.
+If the manuscript is accepted for publication, the editors reserve the right to make minor adjustments (e.g. grammar, tone) and, if necessary, to shorten the manuscript without changing the meaning.

 Contributors or advisors who do not meet the criteria for authorship can be listed in an Acknowledgements section.
 Examples of those who might be acknowledged include a person who provided purely technical help, general support or feedback on an early draft.
-Please ensure that persons who are acknowledged have given permission for mention in the article.
-Confirmation of their permission will be requested.
+Please ensure that persons who are acknowledged have given permission for mention in the article and upload their confirmation (as supplementary materials) at submission.

 4.3.1 Third party submissions